j4m1n-t/astro-bento-portfolio2/src/content/blog/post1.md

 Next up was Rust.
 To be frank I tried Rust on and off a few times but handling memory was a difficult concept for me.
 I can work my way around it better now but much prefer a "garbage collector" language

 As for JavaScript and TypeScript they just come with the territory of web development.

+Stay tuned for part 2 where I discuss future plans and why I decided to still code on the side.